AbhishekSadhwani/AbhishekSadhwani/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-- 🤔 &nbsp; Fullstack Developer working remotely in India.
+- 💼 &nbsp; Associate Application Developer at Accenture India.
-- 💼 &nbsp; Best Selling Instructor (Explore my courses on Frontend (HTML, CSS, JavaScript, React JS), Backend (Python, Django, DRF) and Data Structures Algorithms).
-- 🌱 &nbsp; Learning more about Entrepreneurship, CryptoCurrencies, Automations and Algorithms.
+- 🌱 &nbsp; Learning more Algorithms, Development and Finance.
-- ⚡️ &nbsp; Fun fact: I like playing chess.
+- ⚡️ &nbsp; Fun fact: I like playing video games.

 ---